djShrek/blog/_posts/2020-07-22-learning_elixir_pt1.md

     end
   end

-  IO.puts Character.health_points
+  IO.puts Potion.health_points
-  IO.puts Character.mana_points
+  IO.puts Potion.mana_points
 ```
 The IO module is a part of the Elixir standard library and the #puts function prints whatever string is returned from the function.

-I can run the code in the terminal doing ```elixir character.ex```.
+I can run the code in the terminal doing ```elixir potion.ex```.
 This will compile the file to byte code and run it in the Erlang virtual machine.

 After running the code, I will see the response of "100 HP left" and "200 MP left" respectively.

 Elixir also comes built in with an Elixir interactive shell called IEX.
 If you are familiar with Ruby, it is similar to IRB.
 In IEX, you can run commands that will be interpreted and executed at runtime.
 You can also run IEX along with compiling your file into memory and loading it in the current IEX session.

-Running ```IEX character.ex``` will immediately return "100 HP left" and "200 MP left."
+Running ```IEX potion.ex``` will immediately return "100 HP left" and "200 MP left."
 The file gets immediately loaded and any code outside of the module is interpreted.
-If I call the health_points function on my Character module again, the function will run and return "100 HP left" as the character.ex file is still loaded in memory.
+If I call the health_points function on my potion module again, the function will run and return "100 HP left" as the potion.ex file is still loaded in memory.

 A short cut to all of this is to simply load the entire context of the directory to iex.
 You can do this by running this command in the terminal: ```iex -S mix``` , which will load your all of the files in the current directory into the interactive shell.
-From here, I can run any functions from the character.ex file without having to explicitly load it.
+From here, I can run any functions from the potion.ex file without having to explicitly load it.

 Becoming 1% better every day!